 Involves the prospective teacher in the issues of schooling and education and elucidates the skills and knowledge needed to be a successful professional.
 Orients the student to teaching and the school as a social and educational institution.
 Requires a minimum 7-10 hours of professional field experiences in school settings (see Professor for details).
-NOTE: Students must provide Fingerprinted Clearance AND Register for the PRAXIS Core Academic Skills Test (Math, Reading, and Writing Sections) during this course.
+NOTE: Students must provide Fingerprint clearance during this course.
 Credit, three hours.
-COURSE FEE with this class.